plfa/plfa.github.io/src/plfa/part1/Decidable.lagda.md

 ## Proof by reflection {name=proof-by-reflection}

-Let's revisit our definition of monus from
+Let's revisit our definition of minus from
 Chapter [Naturals](/Naturals/).
 If we subtract a larger number from a smaller number, we take the result to be zero.
 We had to do something, after all.
 What could we have done differently?
 We